• Skip to primary navigation

 • 1 chopped small onion

-• 4 sliced mushrooms optional
+• 4 sliced mushrooms, optional

 • 4-6 sliced potatoes

-• 2 tablespoons of butter, I use earth balance
+• 2 tablespoons of butter, I use Earth Balance

 Instructions

-1. In a big pan melt the butter on medium-high heat
+1. In a big pan, melt the butter on medium-high heat

-2. add the onions and mushrooms if using
+2. Add the onions and mushrooms if using

-3. Sautee for a minute or so
+3. SautΓ© for a minute or so

-4. add the potatoes, stir well so the potatoes are all coated in butter
+4. Add the potatoes, stir well so the potatoes are all coated in butter

-5. turn the heat down to low and cover the pan
+5. Turn the heat down to low and cover the pan

-6. set the timer on 5 minutes
+6. Set the timer to 5 minutes

-8. cover again and set the timer for another 5 minutes
+8. Cover again and set the timer for another 5 minutes

-9. repeat one more time
+9. Repeat one more time

 11. Uncover, taste, season some more if needed, and serve immediately.